a-nau/AutoHotKey-GUI-and-Commands/README.md

 ### Shortcuts
 All shortcuts (as the GUI) are triggered by the `CAPSLOCK` key.
-In addition you can specify hot keys for applications in the directory [shortcuts](./shortcuts), that open applications when combining the lead key `CAPSLOCK` with another key.
+You can specify hot keys for applications [here](./shortcuts/programs.ahk).
 For example
+- `CAPSLOCK` + `g`: opens the windows file explorer
+- `CAPSLOCK` + `w`: opens the MS Word
+- ...

+Additional shortcuts are for screen management and other stuff, for example
 - `CAPSLOCK` + `1`: Switch to the neighboring desktop on the left
 - `CAPSLOCK` + `2`: Switch to the neighboring desktop on the right
-- `CAPSLOCK` + `g`: opens the windows file explorer
 - `CAPSLOCK` + `n`: centers the mouse over the active window
 - `CAPSLOCK` + `x`: closes the active application
+- `CAPSLOCK` + `c`: copy current active browser tab link in Markdown format to the clipboard (currently only works with FireFox, but can be changed [here](./shortcuts/screenManagement.ahk#L49))
 - ...

 In general, these examples are rather to give you some ideas on what is possible.